 Sunday Supper is one of the oldest traditions at International House.
 It dates back to the very early 20th century before the first International House in New York was established in 1924.
 The idea of Sunday Supper began with Harry Edmonds, a YMCA official in New York and founder of the International House idea, who often invited international students to his house for supper.

 Today, this event brings together International House community.
-The Sunday Supper will be held on June 4, 2017 to honor all graduating community members and to celebrate a year of friendship.
+The next Sunday Supper will be held on June 3, 2018 to honor all graduating community members and to celebrate a year of friendship.

 The Meaning of the Candle Lighting Ceremony and Sunday Supper pledge